title: Data Science

 Consider an advertising campaign, or Covid.
 Sitting in a room of people with Covid won’t immediately get you sick.
 You would have a lag of several days.
 A model that allows for lag can be expressed as:

-Again, the ηt\eta_t is an ARIMAARIMA process.
-The kk can be found using AICcAICc, along with values of pp and qq for the ARIMAARIMA error.
+Again, the is an process.
+The can be found using , along with values of and for the error.

 Q1: Which model or analysis involves the operation of sorting data variables according to their level of changeability along data records?